Skip to main content

 Open

 FSA agreed with this recommendation.
 In April 2023, the office reported that the FSA Chief Operating Officer directed the senior leadership team to establish a working group to identify potential improvements to its project management guidance and practices.
-To fully implement this recommendation, FSA should update its cost estimate guidance to include all 12 steps of the cost estimating process identified in the GAO Cost Estimating and Assessment Guide.
-FSA reported that it aims to address this recommendation by August 2024.
+In April 2026, we met with FSA officials to clarify that this recommendation is not specific to the Next Gen program.
+Specifically, to fully implement this recommendation, FSA should update its cost estimate guidance for its acquisition programs to include all 12 steps of the cost estimating process identified in the GAO Cost Estimating and Assessment Guide.
+As of May 2026, FSA has not provided any further updates related to this recommendation.
 Establishing this revised cost estimating guidance would help FSA develop reliable cost estimates for its acquisition programs.
 Further, it could position FSA to effectively estimate funding needs for its investments and use more reliable data to make budgetary decisions.
 We will continue to monitor FSA's efforts to implement this recommendation.

 Office of Federal Student Aid The Chief Operating Officer of FSA should update the cost estimate for the Next Gen program to ensure it accounts for all costs and incorporates the best practices called for in GAO Cost Estimating and Assessment Guide.
 (Recommendation 3)